 - Reading offers quiet time together – taking time to read a book with your child offers a closeness that can help both of you unwind at the end of a busy day.
 It’s a special time to look forward to and it helps you and your children relax before sleep.
 Lying together reading a book offers opportunity to bring up issues or concerns and can deepen your relationship in a lovely, gentle way.

 - Escape – Reading a book can be all about escaping reality and immersing yourself in another world.
-There are so many reasons to read a book, simply for a rousing good read!
-You can escape together to another place, another time, or another world.
+You can escape to another place, another time, or another world.
 Reading is a pleasure and a joy and does not require an internet connection or any fancy equipment!
 Libraries are wonderful places and it is free to borrow books, so make sure you join up.
-Supporting local authors by purchasing their books is also very important for the continuation of our industry, so if you can afford to buy books, please do and build a library for you and your child.
+Supporting local authors by purchasing their books is important for the continuation of our industry, so if you can afford to buy books, please do and build a library for you and your child.
 It is something to treasure for life.
-We offer some wonderful Australian books at The Australian Bookish Shop.

-- An emotional workout – books can make you experience the entire range of human emotions and that is very healthy.
-It allows your child to express feelings they might be having in a safe way.
-It opens up conversation about feelings in general and deepens your child’s understanding of their own feelings and those of other people.
+- An emotional workout – books offer the experience of feeling a range of emotions, and that is very healthy.
+It also lets your child express feelings they might be having, in a safe way.
+It opens up conversation about wellbeing and emotional health and deepens your child’s understanding of their own feelings and those of other people.
 Developing emotional intelligence is so important, especially in our digitally connected world.

 - Resilience building – reading stories about how different characters deal with difficult situations can help your child to develop resilience.
 Everyone faces problems across their lives.
 Being able to deal with these, understand your reactions, and how to move forwards, grows resilience.
 Bouncing back from difficult situations and events is vital to mental health and wellbeing.
 You can have direct discussions about these things, or just allow the story to sink into your child’s heart and mind.
-The more you read a story, the more familiar your child will become with the motivations of the characters and how their choices impacted their lives, how they sought help when needed, and how they overcame barriers and problems.
+The more you read, the more familiar your child will become with the motivations of the characters and how their choices impacted their lives, how they sought help when needed, and how they overcame barriers and problems.

-Reading together with your child will bring both of you many benefits and rewards.
+Reading together with your child will bring both of you both many benefits and rewards.
 With any luck, they will go on to be lifelong readers.
-And that is one of the biggest gifts you can ever give.
+And that is one of the biggest gifts you can ever give them.